jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 cd $HOME/vagrant
 bash ./nuc_network2.sh
 ```
-This will modify again the file `/etc/netplan/50-nuc.yaml`, so you have to configure again network settings.
+This will modify again the file `/etc/netplan/50-nuc.yaml`, so you have to configure again network settings (for both Ethernet and Wi-Fi).
 The sample settings are for UGR's eduroam.
 Please check https://netplan.io/reference/ for reference.
 - In order to copy this repository on the NUC, execute (first please make sure that you have network connectivity):
 ```
 cd $HOME/vagrant